-Searching on Google, we will find many users are complaining that they receive an error "Unfortunately, the process com.android.phone has stopped" when making calls, sending text messages or opening an app.
+Searching on Google, many users are complaining of the error, “Unfortunately, the process com.android.phone has stopped”, when making calls, sending text messages or opening apps.

 Solution 2.
 Clear App Data and Cache

-- Once the App info interface comes up under the STORAGE section, tap the CLEAR DATA button to clear the data of selected app.
+6. Once the App info interface comes up under the STORAGE section, tap the CLEAR DATA button to clear the data of the selected app.

 Solution 3.
 Clear Cache and Data of the SIM Toolkit